rgrannell1/utils/packages/pulp/README.md

 ## add

-Add a task to pulp
+Add a named task to pulp.
+If this name is provided to pulp by the CLI then this task will be executed with additional command-line arguments & an event-emitter for reporting status.
+An array of dependencies will be run before this task.

 ### Parameters